+Fortunately, some important classes of \lev processes have rational forms of Laplace exponents.
+For these processes, analytical forms of scale functions can be easily obtained by partial fraction decomposition.
+In Section \ref{subsection_examples_scale_function}, we show examples of such processes.
+Among others, the phase-type \lev process of \cite{Asmussen_2004} is of great interest both in analytical and numerical aspects.
+It admits a rational form of Laplace exponent and is known to be \emph{dense} in the set of all \lev processes.
+This means that, it has an explicit form of scale function, and, more importantly, any scale function can be approximated by the scale function of this form.
+Egami and Yamazaki \cite{Egami_Yamazaki_2010_2} conducted a sequence of numerical experiments to confirm the accuracy of this approximation.

+Alternatively, the scale function can always be directly computed via numerical Laplace inversion.
+As discussed in Kuznetsov et al.\ \cite{Kuznetsov2013}, a scale function can be written as the difference between an exponential function (whose parameter is defined by $\Phi(q)$ in the current paper) and the resolvent (potential) term [see the third equation in \eqref{resolvent_density} below].
+Hence, the computation is reduced to that of the resolvent term.
+It is a bounded function that asymptotically converges to zero, and hence, numerical Laplace inversion can be quickly and accurately conducted.
+For more details, we refer the readers to Section 5 of \cite{Kuznetsov2013}.

-Finally, computation of the value function can be easily carried out.
-The scale function has analytical expressions for many cases (see, among others, \cite{Hubalek_Kyprianou_2009, Kyprianou_2006}) and in general can be approximated efficiently by, e.g., \cite{Egami_Yamazaki_2010_2,Surya_2008}.
-In order to confirm the analytical results obtained in this paper, we give numerical examples with a quadratic inventory cost and a demand process in the $\beta$-family of \cite{Kuznetsov_2010_2} with jumps of infinite activity.
+To confirm the analytical results obtained in this study, we provide numerical examples with a quadratic inventory cost and a demand process in the $\beta$-family in \cite{Kuznetsov_2010_2} with jumps of infinite activity.